nataliatesarova/project-four/README.md

 As any user I can browse recipes available on the site whether logged in or not so that all can explore, discover, and engage with a variety of recipes, providing inspiration and a sense of community around cooking.`(MUST HAVE)`

-As any user I can click on a recipe to access its complete details, which encompass information about ingredients, description, cooking instructions, images, comments, and likes so that i can access detailed recipe information. `(MUST HAVE)`
+As any user I can click on a recipe to access its complete details, which encompass information about ingredients, description, cooking instructions, images, comments, and likes so that I can access detailed recipe information. `(MUST HAVE)`

 As a user I can view a maximum of 9 recipes per page and have the ability to navigate between pages so that I can conveniently browse recipes.`(SHOULD HAVE)`